9.9. Access Functions: Getters and Setters

 Review

 The preferred way of allowing one object (the client) to access the private data of another object (the server or supplier) is to define access functions in the server object.
 Access functions, which become a part of the object's public interface, provide controlled access to some of an object's private data.
-There are two kinds of access functions: accessor or getter and mutator or setter.
+Two kinds of access functions exist: accessor or getter and mutator or setter.

 Accessor / Getter Functions